ComScore

 If you've heard the term “ethical non-monogamy” and are confused or curious about it, you've come to the right place.
 First and foremost, ethical non-monogamy is an umbrella term for a type of a relationship style that can be practiced in a multitude of ways.
 The common thread is that in ethically non-monogamous relationships, all partners are aware of the open relationship dynamic and fully consent to their partner(s) being romantically and/or sexually intimate outside of the relationship.

-Honest communication essential to its function, ENM is based on consciously choosing what works best for the relationship rather than other factors, like societal norms for intimacy.
+Honest communication is essential to a functioning ENM relationship.
+People participating in ENM are consciously choosing what works best for themselves and their relationships rather than other factors, like societal norms for intimacy.
 In that sense, ENM eliminates the concept of cheating because everyone involved is aware of the open arrangement.

 In her book Polysecure: Attachment, Trauma and Consensual Non-monogamy, psychotherapist and trauma and relationship expert Jessica Fern shines light on how a deep dedication to communication is required in practicing ethical non-monogamy with a partner: “It is paramount for them to dialogue with their partner about whether or not that partner wants to be in the role of an attachment figure for them, as well as honestly assessing if the partner has enough time, capacity and/or space in their life and other relationships to show up to the degree required for being polysecure together.”